 Founded by the former DA leader, Mmusi Maimane, Build One South Africa (BOSA) portrays itself as a social movement advocating for a non-racial society, strong ethical leadership and market-based policies with the central goal of an alternative to the domination of party politics.

-Focusing on the unemployment crisis, Maimane claims his party’s priority is to ensure that there is a person with a job in every household.
+Focusing on the unemployment crisis, Maimane claims his party’s priority is to ensure that at least one person per household has a job.
 His plan is to facilitate economic expansion and job generation, with a plan that outlines strategies to modernise the education system, reduce crime substantially, and establish an effective government based on merit.

 Leader: Songezo Zibi